LucindaFonsecaGit/value-in-quality/README.md

 # value-in-quality

-[Value In Quality](https://valueinquality.blogspot.com/) is where I share thoughts on quality assurance.
+[Value in Quality](https://valueinquality.blogspot.com/) is where I share thoughts on quality assurance.
 <br><br>
 This repository stores the media assets and code examples used throughout my posts.